 That form of spermatozoon is derived from the Golgi Complex of the spermatid.

-In a spermatid, the Golgi complex is formed of numerous vesicles or small vacuoles in the center, surrounded by several rows of concentrically arranged cisternae.
-As the differentiation proceeds, the arrangement of cisternae becomes irregular and one or two vacuoles enlarge to replace the vesicles.
+In a spermatid, the Golgi complex comprises numerous vesicles or small vacuoles in the center, surrounded by several rows of concentrically arranged cisternae.
+As the differentiation proceeds, the arrangement of cisternae becomes irregular, and one or two vacuoles enlarge to replace the vesicles.

-Inside each large vacuole appears a small dense body, of the acrosomal granule.
+Inside each large vacuole appears a small, dense body of the acrosomal granule.
 The pro acrosomal granule and vacuole are formed of polysaccharides.
-If more than one vacuole and pro-acrosomal granules are formed, these fuse together so that only one is left in the end.
+If more than one vacuole and pro-acrosomal granules are formed, these fuse together so that only one is left.

 It forms the core of the acrosome (acrosomal stage).
 The vacuole loses its liquid content and spreads over the acrosomal granule and half of the spermatozoon.
 It is known as the acrosome cap.
 The remainder of the Golgi body undergoes a gradual regression and is discarded as ‘Golgi rest‘ together with the cytoplasm of the spermatid.